Sch8ill/mcclient-lib/README.md

 # MCClient
-A lightweight Minecraft client written in python.
+A lightweight Minecraft client to query a Minecraft servers status.